 Covers up to 1 acre.
 Attracts insects and effectively traps and kills them.
-Fluorescent UV bulb attracts insects to the lamp, and vacuum fan sucks flying insects in without the use of disruptive zapping mechanism.
-Suitable for indoor and outdoor use and durable against weather.
+Fluorescent UV bulb attracts insects to the lamp, and the vacuum fan sucks flying insects in without the use of a disruptive zapping mechanism.
+Suitable for indoor and outdoor use and durable against the weather.

 This trap catches honeybees as well as mosquitos, which may not be ideal for some users.